ballerkobe808/invest/README - 4 REHAB.md

 Estimating minimum amount of profit - 10% of selling price PLUS an additional amount depending on the complexity of the rehab.
 A good rule of thumb is to add 1% for every $5/square foot of rehab cost.

+Sell at a price below ARV, so you can turn the property around quicker.
+You dont want to be holding it for too long.

 ### General overview diagram of the rehab process

 ![](lib/FLIP_HomeFixers-50-Steps.png)